sunnyvsm/step-by-step-ci/Windows VM/Readme.md

     - [Oracle Virtual Box][virtbox]
     - [Vagrant][vag]
   2. Have a vagrant ready Windows base box named "win10"
+1. Install [git-scm][git_scm] on the Windows VM
+  - Important: When installing make sure to set the "Use Git from the Windows Command Prompt".
+If you do install git after installing the Slave Agent Service, remember to restart the service so that it reloads the command prompt commands it knows of.

 1. ** Install Jenkins plugins**
   - [GitHub][jen_github]
   - [MSBuild][jen_msbuild]